ratnangoghosh/BitcoinAlphaTrustNetworkAnalysis/README.md

 # Application 1 - Where Distrust Lives?
 How it Spreads?
 Who Drives it?
 When it Explodes?
 How can you Stop it?

-## 1. Introduction
-This report provides a detailed analysis of the **DistrustCascadeSimulation** implementation, which models how distrust propagates through a Bitcoin trust network.
-The simulation is built on a signed‐weighted network where users rate each other on a scale from –10 (complete distrust) to +10 (complete trust).
-The implementation explores important network dynamics including distrust propagation patterns, identification of influential nodes, critical thresholds for cascade behavior, and potential defense strategies.

----

-## 2. Dataset Overview
-The simulation uses the **Bitcoin Alpha trust network** dataset, structured as follows:

-- **Format:** CSV with columns `SOURCE`, `TARGET`, `RATING`, `TIME`
-- **Nodes:** Bitcoin Alpha platform users (identified by numerical IDs)
-- **Edges:** Directed trust/distrust relationships between users
-- **Weights:** Ratings normalized from [-10, 10] to [-1, 1]
-- **Network Type:** Signed, directed, weighted graph

----

 ## 3. Core Implementation Details

 ### 3.1 Class Structure and Initialization